Vilos92/pimpmyprose/README.md

 + Users can follow each other, but need to expand follow_button to work for a list.
 Right now, takes in a context value of either "Followed" or "Not Followed" from the profile view.
 Sets it to a string that says "Null" if not logged in The pimp_list would take a set.
++ manage.py reindex
+++ Need to do whenever changing haystack search

 # About
 + A website where you can post a Prose, allowing the online community to Pimp it.